marcusdeheus/marcusdeheus.github.io/imprint.md

 	</div>
 	<div class="6u$ 12u$(small)">
 		<h3>DISCLOSURE to THIRD PARTIES</h3>
 		<p>Data will only be passed on to third parties within the framework of legal requirements.
 We only pass on user data to third parties if this is done, for example, on the basis of Art.
 6 para.
 1 lit. b.
 DSGVO is necessary for contractual purposes or on the basis of legitimate interests pursuant to Art.
 6 Para.
 1 lit. f.
-DSGVO in the economic and effective operation of our business.
+DSGVO in the economic and effective operation of our business.<br>
 Application data will generally only be forwarded to the internal departments of our company responsible for the application procedure.
 Application data will only be passed on to external recipients or other third parties if the applicant has expressly given his prior consent to the passing on of his data.
-Personal data will not be passed on to third parties beyond this.
+Personal data will not be passed on to third parties beyond this.<br>

-If we use subcontractors to provide our services, we take appropriate legal precautions as well as appropriate technical and organizational measures to ensure the protection of personal data in accordance with the relevant statutory provisions.
+If we use subcontractors to provide our services, we take appropriate legal precautions as well as appropriate technical and organizational measures to ensure the protection of personal data in accordance with the relevant statutory provisions.<br>
 We only transmit personal data to service providers and other third parties outside the European Economic Area (EEA) under certain conditions: The user has expressly given his consent to the transfer of data to a third country, or the EU Commission must confirm an appropriate level of data protection to the third country in question, or other appropriate data protection guarantees (e.g. binding internal company data protection regulations of the EU standard contract clauses) must be in place.</p>
 	</div>
 	<div class="6u$ 12u$(small)">